Read latest news

 As APS estimates are based on samples, they are subject to sampling variability.
 This means that if another sample for the same period were drawn, a different estimate might be produced.
 In general, the larger the number of people in a sample, the smaller the variation between estimates.
 Estimates for smaller areas such as local authorities are therefore less reliable than those for larger areas such as regions.
 When the sample size is too small to produce reliable estimates, the estimates are replaced with a #.

-The model-based estimate improves on the APS estimate by borrowing strength from the claimant count to produce an estimate that is more precise (i.e. has a smaller confidence interval).
-The claimant count is not itself a measure of unemployment but is strongly correlated with unemployment, and, as it is an administrative count, is known without sampling error.
+The model-based estimate improves on the APS estimate by borrowing strength from the measure of those claiming Jobseeker's Allowance to produce an estimate that is more precise (i.e. has a smaller confidence interval).
+The amount of people claiming Jobseeker's Allowance is not itself a measure of unemployment but is strongly correlated with unemployment, and, as it is an administrative count, is known without sampling error.
 The gain in precision is greatest for areas with smaller sample sizes.

 Qualifications data are only be available from the APS for calendar year periods, for example, Jan to Dec 2005.
 The variables show the total number of people who are qualified at a particular level and above, so data in this table are not additive.
 Separate figures for each NVQ level are available in the full Annual Population Survey data set (wizard/advanced query).